angrybacon/dotemacs/readme.md

 =====

-This has been tested with railwaycat's [Emacs Mac port for Homebrew][railwaycat-emacs] and should work with any build.
+This has been tested with [railwaycat's Mac port][railwaycat-emacs] and should work with any build.

 [railwaycat-emacs]: https://github.com/railwaycat/homebrew-emacsmacport